John C. Tibbetts

 John Carter Tibbetts (born Paola, Kansas, October 6, 1946, and grew up in Leavenworth, Kansas) is an American film critic, historian, author, painter, and pianist.
-He is currently a film professor at the University of Kansas.
+He was a film professor at the University of Kansas, now retired.

 Career

 After receiving a Ph.D. in 1982 from the University of Kansas in multi-disciplinary studies—art history, theater, photography, and film (the first person to complete what was then regarded as an experimental curriculum in multi-disciplinary studies)-Tibbetts was tenured as an associate professor.
 Under the general rubric of "visual literacy", his course work includes film history, media studies, and theory and aesthetics.

 Before entering the academy, Tibbetts worked from 1980 to 1996 as a full-time broadcaster.
 He was an arts and entertainment editor and producer for a variety of radio and television outlets, including KCTV (Kansas City’s CBS affiliate), KMBC Radio, and KXTR-FM radio.
 During that time he also contributed many broadcast stories about musicians, painters, playwrights, and filmmakers to CBS Television, the Monitor Radio Network, Voice of America, and National Public Radio.
 More recently, he has produced two radio series about music, including the 15-part The World of Robert Schumann and the 17-part Piano Portraits, that have been broadcast worldwide and are now a part of the permanent collection of the Rodgers & Hammerstein Archives in Lincoln Center, New York.
 Both derive from his knowledge of music and feature numerous interviews with musicians and scholars in the musical field.

 Music, theater, literature, and film play a substantial part in his 25 books and more than 250 articles.
 Recent book publications include The Gothic Imagination (Palgrave Macmillan, 2011), which featured his interviews with dozens of prominent figures in literature, music, painting, and film.
 Individual studies of filmmakers, writers, and composers include Douglas Fairbanks and the American Century (Mississippi University Press, 2014), Peter Weir: Interviews (Mississippi University Press, 2014), The Gothic Worlds of Peter Straub (McFarlen, 2016), and Schumann: A Chorus of Voices (Amadeus Press, 2010).
 Other book publications include Dvorak in America (Amadeus Press, 1993), which was a multicultural study of the famous Czech composer's sojourn in America from 1892 to 1895.
 The eminent cultural historian, Robert Winter, greeted the book enthusiastically: "Of all the books on American music at the turn of the century, none brings together so many interesting and richly interrelated dimensions as Dvorak in America."
 An historical overview of the interactions of theater and film is explored in The American Theatrical Film (Popular Press, 1985), which is currently being used by Professor Charles Musser as a text in his courses at Yale University.